ptzivaras/employee-management/README.md

 # employee-management
-A simple CRUD project in Spring Boot and React
+A simple CRUD project in Spring Boot and React.
+An admin user can manage employees and their tasks.
+You can create delete update read an employee and his information and also you can create and delete tasks for each employee.
+Java and Spring-boot are used for backend and React and some libraries(Axios, Bootstrap) for frontend.
+For this FullStack Tutorial Project a simple DB has been used with 3 tables